LLLisa/ReduxGeneralStore/README.md

 });
 ```

+The default state for all GS reducers is an empty array.

-### Methods
+### CRUD Methods

-There are 4 main methods on the GS object:
+There are 4 CRUD methods on the GS object:

 - `GS.genericGet(route, model)`